 What type of insurance is required before departure?

-The purpose of accident insurance is to provide financial coverage for any expenses incurred if the student is injured during the mobility period.
+The purpose of accident insurance is to provide coverage for any costs that may arise if the student suffers an accident during the mobility period.

 Where is the scholarship payment transferred to for staffs?